spatiebalk/personal-projects/README.md

-# personal-projects
+# Projects (created by Fien Ockers on 27-01-2020)
-Repository for personal exploratory projects
+Repository for personal exploratory projects.